Hugo Strange: Post-Crisis

-Strange's experiments have literally monstrous results, with his test subjects turning into gigantic, mindless "Monster Men", possessing superhuman strength and cannibalistic instincts.
+Strange's experiments transform his test subjects into "Monster Men", possessing superhuman strength and cannibalistic instincts.
 Strange uses the Monster Men to commit crimes so he can put together the money needed to pay back his Mafia connections.
 Batman becomes involved after discovering some of the gruesome remains of the Monster's Men's cannibalistic rampages.
 When Strange sets his creations free at an illegal poker game, helping himself to the victims' money after the slaughter, the Gotham Mafia begins to grow suspicious.
 Batman tracks Strange down, but is captured by Sanjay and thrown to the Monster Men as an intended meal.
 Batman not only holds off the creatures, but uses them as part of an inventive escape.
 Strange is enthralled by Batman, believing that he has found a genetically perfect man.
 He creates one final Monster Man using a drop of Batman's blood, and while his creation still has many of the flaws of its "brothers", it lacks most of the grotesque disfigurements that had plagued Strange's earlier creations.
 Strange is subsequently forced to destroy his lab to evade capture.
-Soon after, he turns the Monster Men loose, including Sanjay's brother (who had also been mutated as a result of Strange's "treatments"), at Falcone's private estate in a bid to wipe out the Mob's leaders, erasing his debt and covering up their ties to his work.
+Soon after, he sends the Monster Men to attack Falcone's private estate, including Sanjay's brother, who had also been mutated as a result of Strange's treatments.
+Strange intends to wipe out the Mob's leaders, erasing his debt and covering up their ties to his work.
 In the battle that follows, all of the Monster Men are killed, along with Sanjay, who abandons Strange and dies trying to avenge his brother.
 Strange escapes amid the chaos, and succeeds in eradicating all links between himself and his experiments.
 Confident that his criminal past is buried, he begins to appear on TV by reinventing himself as a "psychological expert" on Batman.